A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Summary, conclusions and outlook

-We conclude that it might in fact pay off to further investigate space-time formulations and discretizations for PDE-constrained optimal control problems.
-This might involve a number of topics such as state constraints, other types of PDEs for the constraints, improved schemes for solving the optimality system, adaptive discretization of the control, etc. Finally, the above setting seems to be a very good starting point for investigating model reduction \cite{k.urbana.t.patera2014}.
-We will address these issues in the future.
+Topics for future research include control and state constraints, other types of PDEs for the constraints, improved schemes for solving the optimality system, adaptive discretization of the control, etc. Also efficient solvers that explicitly exploit the Kronecker structures of arising operators should be investigated.
+Finally, the above setting seems to be a very good starting point for investigating model reduction, e.g. \cite{k.urbana.t.patera2014}.